YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **REGION**

 The region-list identifies the target of the RUNDOWN. region-list may specify more than one region of the current global directory in a list.
 Regions are case-insensitive, separated by a comma, and wildcards can be used to specify them.
 Any region-name may include the wildcard characters * and % (remember to escape them to protect them from inappropriate expansion by the shell).
-Any region name expansion occurs in M (ASCII) collation order.
+Any region-name expansion occurs in M (ASCII) collation order.

 Use the wildcard "*" to rundown all inactive regions in a global directory.